Why is Eyewitness Testimony so Unreliable?

 Sometimes an interviewee’s story can sound really “out there” and wild!
 Schacter highlighted four “sins of commission” or distorted recollections that can explain stories like this.
 They are:

 - Suggestibility.
 When witnesses get together and re-live an incident, suggestibility happens.
-My background is in legal, and we had to be very careful about not suggesting anything to the witness because it could create false memories and even false confessions.
+You must be very careful to avoid suggesting anything to the witness because it could create false memories and even false confessions.
 (Yes, suggestibility can convince your brain to confess to sins you didn’t even commit!)